wmy-m/laromicsHZ/README.md

 sbatch 06_RemoveM.slurm
 ```
 6. Subsetting to specific dataset
 The samples in each dataset are given in supplementary table S4.
+The subsetting for Dataset (2) demography was done separately later (see below).
 ```
 sbatch 07_Subset.slurm
 ```
 8. Second filter specific to the analyses
 Multiallelic sites, non-polymorphic sites, sites with >50% missing data and MAF < 0.05 were removed for each dataset.
-For dataset (1), this filter was only ran on autosomes (Set A), while this filter was ran for every chromosome classes in other dataset (Set B)
+For ChrW, the missing data filter was relaxed to >75%.
 ```
-sbatch 08_filtSNP_SetA.slurm
-sbatch 08_filtSNP_SetB.slurm
+sbatch 08_filtSNP_R2.slurm
 ```

+## Basic population genomics analyses
+We first explore population genomic structure using PCA with `PLINK`, `Admixture` and `TriangulaR`.